AxisCommunications/docker-acap/README.md

 > [!NOTE]
 >
->If application with version before 3.0 has been used on the device with SD card as storage,
+>If this application with version before 3.0 has been used on the device with SD card as storage,
 >the storage directory might already be created with root permissions.
 >Since version 3.0 the application is run in rootless mode and it will then not be able
 >to access that directory.
 To solve this, either reformat the SD card or manually